meroton/git-toprepo/README.md

 That means that all of the commits in a topic should be submitted as one atomic unit to the history.
-As the review platform is the canonical history one merged topic will create one supercommit in the filtered history of the super repository.
+As the review platform is the canonical history one merged topic will create one monocommit in the filtered history of the super repository.

 🚧 Gerrit topic integration is coming soon. https://github.com/meroton/git-toprepo/issues/121

 ### Commit messages and footers

-Just like the distinction between a regular _commit_ that belongs to a _subproject_ and a filtered _supercommit_ that have slightly different behavior we should also point out that the commit message will vary.
+Just like the distinction between a regular _commit_ that belongs to a _subproject_ and a filtered _monocommit_ that have slightly different behavior we should also point out that the commit message will vary.
-When filtering the history to create the emulated monorepo each supercommit is given a commit message.
+When filtering the history to create the emulated monorepo each monocommit is given a commit message.
-For simple stand alone commits this is the same as the original commit but supercommits that combine multiple commits will contain information of how they were created.
+For simple stand alone commits this is the same as the original commit but monocommits that combine multiple commits will contain information of how they were created.

 The format is not guaranteed to be stable but the information contained is meant to reflect constituents: